stephan-hof/pyrocksdb/docs/api/database.rst

                 read for this iteration be cached in memory?
                 Callers may wish to set this field to ``False`` for bulk scans.

-        :param bool prefix_seek:
-                If this option is set and memtable implementation allows.
-                Seek might only return keys with the same prefix as the seek-key

         :param snapshot:
             If not ``None``, read as of the supplied snapshot (which must belong to the DB that is being read and which must